mattvenn/areyouback/README.md

 Text is done with a different service because Twilio doesn't do SMS in the UK without buying a Twilio number.

+If you want to try, then you'll need to:

+* set up a Twilio account,
+* move nosecrets.py to secrets.py and fill in all the blanks

 # Useful bits

 ## Docs